How Are Exams for Contact Lenses Different?

 How Your Eye Doctor at Primary Vision Care Evaluates You for Contact Lenses

 You’ll wear your current contact lenses during part of the contact lens exam so our eye doctor in Newark, Lancaster, Wilmington, and Mt.
 Vernon can check for visual acuity and vision changes since your last visit.
 If you’re new to contact lenses, the exam will start with a measurement of your eye’s surface.
 This information can be used to select the right type of contact lenses.

 In some cases, our eye doctor may perform a tear film evaluation.
 This test may be necessary for patients who suffer from chronic dry eyes, as it can determine whether you produce sufficient tear film to wear contact lenses.

 Our eye doctor can discuss all the options in contact lenses with you to help you decide which will work best.
 There are daily wear lenses that you throw away after each use, lenses that you wear for two weeks and then dispose of, and lenses that you wear for a month and then dispose of.
 There are also conventional contacts that you can wear for as long as a year.
-No matter which type of contacts you choose, it's important to closely follow all guidelines from the eye doctor.
-Remove the lenses each night and make sure that you keep them clean using contact lens solutions.
+No matter which type of contacts you choose, it’s important to closely follow all guidelines from the eye doctor and remove the lenses each night and make sure that you keep them clean using contact lens solutions.

 Contact Our Local Optometrist in Newark, OH, Mount Vernon, OH, Wilmington, OH, and Lancaster, OH

 Primary Vision Care has locations in Newark, Mount Vernon, Wilmington, and Lancaster.
 We provide the highest standard of vision care, delivered in a customized way using state of the art technology.
 Vision care isn’t just about yearly exams — it’s also about education, prevention, and early detection of disease and other issues.
 You can count on the Primary Vision Care team for the dedicated care that you need.
 Contact us anytime to request an appointment.